shaniceC/Cameo/README.md

 * **BlurFilter**: a filter that blurs the image
 * **EmbossFilter**: a filter that embosses the image

-***To change filter:*** Change line 13 in cameo.py to the filter of your choice.
-If no changes are made, the BGRPortraCurveFilter is being used.
+***To change filter:*** Change line 17 in cameo.py to the filter of your choice for film like filters.
+Change line 32 for other filters.
+If no changes are made, the BGRPortraCurveFilter is being used with stroked edges.

 ### If there are two people present in the image they will switch faces.